PHP is a popular scripting language designed especially for the web. It currently powers over 80% of websites.

 Another example is to set the timezone of the PHP runtime (though, the timezone settings of containers/services would remain in UTC):

 ; php.ini ; Set PHP runtime timezone date.timezone = "Europe/Paris"

-php.ini configuration directives can be provided via environment variables.
+php.ini configuration directives can be provided via environment variables separately from the application code.
 See the note in the Environment variables section.

 The default values for some frequently-modified